dell/omnia/security/readme.rst

 Security
 =========

-The security feature allows users to set up FreeIPA and OpenLDAP to help authenticate into HPC clusters.
+The security role allows users to set up FreeIPA and LDAP to help authenticate into HPC clusters.

 .. note::
 	* Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``security.yml`` on RHEL target nodes.